 3. Parc del Laberint d’Horta

 Wondering what to see in Barcelona?
 Venture farther away from the tourist zones to discover one of the city’s hidden treasures.
 Named after a cypress hedge labyrinth from 1792, the park is located on a slope overlooking the Catalan capital.
-Its design combines elements of the neoclassical and romantic style with allusions to Greek mythology and ancient temples.
+Its design combines elements of the neoclassical and romantic style with Greek mythology and ancient temples.

 4. Kew Gardens